jbuckman/jbuckman.github.io/_posts/2021-05-29-please-commit-more-blatant-academic-fraud.md

 Undermining the credibility of computer science research is the best possible outcome for the field, since the institution in its current form does not deserve the credibility that it has.
 Widespread fraud would force us to re-strengthen our community's academic norms, transforming the way we do research, and improving our collective ability to progress humanity's knowledge.

-So this is a call to action: please commit more academic fraud.
+So this is a call to action: **please commit more academic fraud**.

 *Blatant* fraud.
 *Aggressive* fraud.